 |ENVIRONMENTAL HEALTH & BIODIVERSITY

-Promotion of adoption of climate-, water-, and nutrient-smart practices enhances multifunctional landscapes and enables integrated crop-tree-livestock systems, with a focus on sustainability of agriculture under climate and other stresses, improving management on 19 million hectares of land.
+Promotion and adoption of climate-, water- and nutrient-smart practices enhances multifunctional landscapes and enables integrated crop-tree-livestock systems, with a focus on sustainability of agriculture under climate and other stresses, improving management on 19 million hectares of land.

 Header photo: Coffee picking in Cauca, southwestern Colombia.
 Part of the Two Degrees Up case studies series on the effects of climate change on agriculture.
 Photo by N. Palmer/CIAT.